 Principals are to establish procedures for teachers to notify parents when it is apparent that a student is not able to achieve at the minimum level expected for the grade level and, in cooperation with the parents, attempt to provide special help for the student.
-Students who still have not made satisfactory progress in the basic skills should be evaluated for services, through the IST/Multi-Tiered System of Supports (IST/MTSS/RTI) process.
+Students who still have not made satisfactory progress in the basic skills should be evaluated for services, through the IST/MISS/RTI) process.